 The first law is actually contained as a special case of the second law.
-So why spell it out explicitly?
-The answer is that the first law helps us to distinguish frames of reference that are

-'inertial' from those that are 'non-inertial.'
+So why call it out explicitly?
+The answer is that the first law helps us to distinguish frames of reference that are 'inertial' from those that are 'non-inertial.'
 An inertial reference frame is one in which Newton's first law holds true.
-If we prepare a particle such that it has zero net force and observe that it moves with constant velocity, then we know that we are in an inertial reference frame.
+If we prepare a particle such that it has zero net force and make the kinematic observation that it moves with constant velocity, then we know that we are in an inertial reference frame.
 As a counter-example, we considered the rotating (accelerating) frame of reference on the surface of a rotating table (while on the rotating table you experience centripetal acceleration).
-An observer in this frame would witness an object subjected to zero net force undergo acceleration, i.e. a change in the direction of its velocity vector as a function of time.
+For example, consider the reference frame attached to the table with the z-axis coincident with the axis of rotation of the table.
+An observer in this frame would witness an object subjected to zero net force undergo acceleration, i.e. a change in the direction and/or magnitude of its velocity vector as a function of time.
 This was illustrated with a friction-less ice cube moving on the surface.
 By the way, we will later 'patch up' Newton's laws of motion to work in non-inertial reference frames by adding new forces to account for the accelerated nature of the reference frame.
+This turns out to be very convenient for doing physics because we often find ourselves working in non-inertial reference frames.